December 7th 2021

 - Credit mix (10%)

 Although each of these factors impact your credit score, we recommend focusing on the top three factors when it comes to improving your credit for a mortgage.
 Here’s a breakdown of how each of these factors could be impacting your credit score and your chances of qualifying for a mortgage.

 Your payment history is the largest factor that impacts your credit score.
 This makes sense, since your credit score is supposed to show lenders how financially responsible you are.
 If you consistently pay your bills on time and in full, you can maintain a healthy credit score.

-Late payments can hurt your credit score, even if it’s just a tiny amount.
-This viral TikTok shows how even a small missed payment can decrease your credit score by 100 points and hurt your chances of qualifying for a mortgage.
+Regardless of the amount owed, late payments can really hurt your score.
+This viral TikTok shows how even a small missed payment can decrease your credit score by 100 points and harm your chances of qualifying for a mortgage.

 Late payments and other negative credit information can stay on your credit report for up to six years.
 The longer you leave a late bill unpaid, the more damage it can do to your credit.
 If you’re looking to get a mortgage now, make sure you don’t have any late payments plaguing your credit score!

 Your credit utilization is how much credit you’ve used up on your credit cards and lines of credit out of the total amount of credit (your credit limit) available to you.
 To generate a good credit score (and show lenders that you can manage credit well), you want to make sure you’re not using too much credit available to you.

 The golden rule is to keep your credit utilization rate at 30% or under.
 Using too much credit will negatively impact your credit score, and lenders may think you’re stretched thin financially if you’re constantly maxing out your credit cards.
 “Revenge spending” may be the hip thing to do, but having financial discipline now can help you qualify for an affordable mortgage and improve your finances in the long-run.